Last updated: 5 May 2020

 - To minimise disruption to legitimate payment journeys

-The code will offer customers a swifter and more generous outcome than has often been the case to date and, certainly, more than is required under the PSRs.
+The code offers customers a swifter and more generous outcome than has often been the case to date and, certainly, more than is required under the PSRs.
 Broadly, the outcome for customers will be as follows:

 As for who bears the cost of this reimbursement, the code proposes the following (if both paying/receiving PSPs are code participants):